Creating a Child Safe Environment

 OUR TRAINING

 Staff complete a child abuse prevention training program.
 Supervisors and managers complete additional training to further promote a child-safe environment.
-Supervisors and managers complete additional training to further promote a child safe environment.
-All staff members are mandated to report any suspected child abuse.
+Supervisors and managers complete additional training to further promote a child-safe environment.
+All staff members are encouraged to report any suspected child abuse.

 OUR POLICIES